baludoddi/primilyNew/src/pages/feature/index.md

       head: Incoming Calls
       icon: local_phone arrow_forward person
     - description: >-
-        Place and receive outgoing calls and text messages with your business caller id.
+        Place and receive outgoing and incoming calls with your business caller id.
 One phone with 2 numbers.
+Keep business and personals call separate.
-      head: 'Outgoing / Incoming Calls & Text Messages '
+      head: Outgoing and Incoming Calls
       icon: local_phone compare_arrows person
     - description: >-
         Like incoming and outgoing calls, receive and send text messages as